-Scott Wilson is a Branch Chief at the USGS Wetland and Aquatic Research Center in Lafayette, LA.
+Scott Wilson is the Chief of Operations at the USGS Wetland and Aquatic Research Center in Lafayette, LA.

 Ph.D., Computer Engineering, University of Louisiana Lafayette, 2006